Q&A – Dr. David Boynton discusses vision training, vision therapy, and athletic performance.

 In line with his lecture at the GBSE Global Academy RehabMedTech & Innovation Online Symposium (REMTIOS) 2020, being held virtually July 17-31, Dr. David Boynton was kind enough to provide some answers to our questions regarding using vision training and Binovi to help treat and train athletes to improve performance both on and off the field.

-Dr. David Boynton approaches vision training and the functional neurology of sport and athletics from his experiences as a coach, physical therapist, and athlete himself.
+Dr. David Boynton approaches vision training and the functional neurology of sport and athletics from his experiences as a coach, chiropractor, and athlete himself.
 For in-depth, personalized information regarding specialized vision training, vision therapy, and other functional neurology topics, contact the Binovi Customer Success Team for information on a Binovi-certified OD or vision therapy specialist in your area.

 How has the understanding of performance changed in recent years?